 Ingestion: Unlikely due to form of product, except for granular materials.
 Avoid hand, clothing, food, and drink contact with metal fume or powder which can cause ingestion of particulate during hand to mouth activities such as drinking, eating, smoking, etc. If ingested, do not induce vomiting.
 Contact a poison control center.
 Unless the poison control center advises otherwise, wash out mouth thoroughly with water.
 If symptoms develop, seek medical attention at once.

 Inhalation: Move to fresh air if breathing is difficult.
 If breathing has stopped, perform artificial respiration and obtain medical assistance at once.

 Skin Contact: Remove contaminated clothing and wash the skin thoroughly with soap and water.
 For reddened or blistered skin, or thermal burns, obtain medical assistance at once.

 Eye contact: Dust or fume from this product should be flushed from the eyes with copious amounts of clean, tepid water until transported to an emergency medical facility.
 Do not allow victim to rub or keep eyes tightly closed.

 Obtain medical assistance at once.

 Arc rays can injure eyes.
 If exposed to arc rays, move victim to dark room, remove contact lenses as necessary for treatment, cover eyes with a padded dressing and rest.
 Obtain medical assistance if symptoms persist.

+Most important symptoms/effects, acute and delayed

+Symptoms:

-Most important symptoms/effect ts, acute and delayed Symptoms: Short-term (acute) overexposure to welding fumes may result in discomfort such as metal fume fever, dizziness, nausea, or dryness or irritation of nose, throat, or eyes.
+Short-term (acute) overexposure to fumes and gases from welding and allied processes may result in discomfort such as metal fume fever, dizziness, nausea, or dryness or irritation of nose, throat, or eyes.
 May aggravate pre-existing respiratory problems (e.g. asthma, emphysema).
-Long-term (chronic) overexposure to welding fumes can lead to siderosis (iron deposits in lung), central nervous system effects, bronchitis and other pulmonary effects.
+Long-term (chronic) overexposure to fumes and gases from welding and allied processes can lead to siderosis (iron deposits in lung), central nervous system effects, bronchitis and other pulmonary effects.
+Refer to and health hazards such as but not limited to electric shock, physical strains, radiation burns (eye flash), thermal burns due to hot metal or spatter and potential health effects of overexposure to welding fume or dust.
 Refer to Section 11 for more information.

-Hazards: Welding hazards are complex and may include physical and health hazards such as but not limited to electric shock, physical strains, radiation burns (eye flash), thermal burns due to hot metal or spatter and potential health effects of overexposure to welding fume or dust.
-Refer to Section 11 for more information.
-Indication of immediate medical a ttention and special treatment needed Treatment: Treat symptomatically.
+Section 11 for more information.

+Hazards: Welding and allied process hazards are complex and may include physical

+Indication of immediate medical attention and special treatment needed

+Treatment: Treat symptomatically.